jasonw4331/NativeDimensions/.github/ISSUE_TEMPLATE/crash.md

 ---
 name: Crash
-about: Report a crash caused by NativeDimensions
+about: Report a crash caused by SimpleReplies
 title: Server crashed
 labels: ''
 assignees: ''